Like many people out there, I spend a lot of time online surfing the net way before I started blogging. I enjoy visiting different sites and blogs.

 Of all Nigerian blogs I have visited, NSG is the funniest.
 I discovered her blog from a Nigerian bloggers award site where she won ‘Humour Blog of the year’, which she really deserves cause ‘na over funny dey worry her’.
 Immediately I clicked on the link and it took me to NSG, I only read a single line of her post and her ‘jazz’ caught me and I can’t stop visiting lol.

 She is an hustler and her posts are so real maybe that’s why she blogs anonymously.
 Her search for hubby and everything, I recommend NSG anytime you feel bored; it’s like a pain reliever.

 I found this Nigerian blog on Instagram follow me there, and decided to click the link.
 The lifestyle blog owned by Esther Adeyini focuses on style, career, health, beauty and food.
 At first it looked like a WordPress blog but it ended up being a Blogger hosted blog, I loved the design and started reading the content till I got glued, its lovely and isn’t the blog I can easily press my back button.
 Kudos to the author.

 I had intentions of writing up to 10 blogs but I’m still learning how to write long posts, that’s why I am stopping it here.
 Shoutout to the owners of other beautiful and awesome blogs out there, know that your efforts ain’t in vain, people are actually reading and following your blogs.
 Keep up!

-Is there any of your favourite blog that didn't cone up here or you've got a blog that you want me and others reading this to visit?
-Kindly share the link in the comment box below, who knows if I might end up getting glued to it.
-And don't mind what I wrote earlier, there is this joy that flows in my heart when I know someone is reading every little thing I scribble down.
+Is there any of your favourite Nigerian blog that isn’t listed here or you’ve got a blog that you want me and others reading this to visit?
+Kindly share the link in the comment box below, who knows I might end up getting glued to it.
+And don’t mind what I wrote earlier, there is this joy that flows in my heart when I know someone is reading every little thing I scribble down.